Flowchart Guide to Working in Europe

 To help musicians with the increased administration, we have compiled an interactive flowchart for musicians travelling to the EU – either solo or in groups – to assist in making sure you have the correct documentation prior to setting off.
 The flowchart guide contains links to useful online resources.

-The MU has revised its Flowchart for musicians visiting the EU, as the UK government has confirmed that portable musical instruments - provided they are accompanied - can be taken into the EU without the need for a ATA Carnet, either as a foot passenger on public transport or in a vehicle.
+The MU has revised its Flowchart for musicians visiting the EU, as the UK government has confirmed that portable musical instruments and equipment - provided they are accompanied - can be taken out of the UK without the need for a ATA Carnet, either as a foot passenger on public transport or in a vehicle.
 How this will work when crossing borders into the EU remains to be clarified as the EU legislation only talks about portable musical instruments.
 We strongly recommend you check the customs arrangements of the country you are travelling to.
 If you are in doubt, we recommend you apply for an ATA Carnet.
 Please check the MU’s latest Working in the EU news for further updates.

 It is absolutely vital to be as well prepared as possible.

 - Some of the administration can be completed in advance of work being offered, such as a valid passport and a range of insurances, including instrument and equipment cover, PLI, and business travel insurance.

 - Be aware, you will need to check the requirements for each of the member states you will be visiting as they often differ from each other.
 Follow the link in the flowcharts under ‘Work Permits.’

 - If you require a CITES Musical Instrument Certificate, we recommend obtaining one immediately.
 The Certificate lasts for three years and currently there is no charge.

 - Where individual musicians are travelling alone to or from a gig, or between tours or different gigs, part of their travel may have been organised by a tour manager.
 It is key to establish who is responsible for acquiring and paying for the relevant documentation, insurance, carnets, visas etc.